SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

 \subsection{Dust attenuation with \skirt (step 1)}

-Figure\,\ref{fig:maps} illustrates the outcome of modeling and propagating the stellar light with the 3D radiative transfer code \skirt \citep{Camps2020}. \skirt requires information on the dust and stellar distribution, most of which can be extracted from the \simba snapshots themselves. \skirt then employs the Monte Carlo technique to emulate the relevant physical processes including scattering, absorption, and emission of photons as they pass through the interstellar dust.
-For the purposes of this paper, we found that a total of $10^8$ photons per galaxy was enough to give stable results.
-See Appendix\,\ref{app:skirt} for a test increasing the number of photon packets to $10^9$ that resulted in a negligible change in total FUV luminosity and FUV flux distribution.
-In the following, we provide more detail on the specific input parameters used for and the operation of \skirt.
+We use the 3D radiative transfer code \skirt \citep{Camps2020} to calculate the local dust-attenuated ISRF. \skirt uses information on the dust and stellar distribution in the galaxy simulation to inform a Monte Carlo algorithm on how to emulate the relevant physical processes including scattering, absorption, and emission of photons as they pass through the interstellar dust.
+For the stellar component (``SourceSystem" in \skirt), an IMF similar to that used in the galaxy simulation is chosen, and the stellar emission is set to match the Binary Population and Spectral Synthesis (BPASS v2.2.1) models according to the age and metallicity of each star particle \citep{Eldridge2017,Stanway2018}.

-For the dust component (``MediumSystem'' in \skirt), we directly use the dust masses that are calculated on-the-fly in \simba \citep{Li2019}.
-For the dust types and composition, we use the built-in THEMIS model \citep{Jones2017} for dust in the diffuse interstellar medium that can be invoked in \skirt.
-This dust mixture contains two families of dust particles; amorphous silicate and amorphous hydrocarbon (we refer to \citealt{Jones2017} for more detail).